 Health and Conditions 🏥

-The Dunker is a healthy breed, but like with most purebreds, there are some conditions that might occur.
+The Dunker is a healthy breed, but like with most purebreds, some conditions might occur.
 Because Dunkers are quite rare, there is a much smaller gene pool, so this can increase the likelihood of these dogs inheriting genetic health problems.

 The veterinarian will check the Dunker’s skin, ears, and eyes and will help to monitor the dog’s weight.
 The vet will also check the Dunker’s hips and ears.
 Unfortunately, Dunker dogs are quite prone to hereditary deafness, particularly if one or both of their eyes are blue.